Money Matters: 10 Biblical Principles of Financial Stewardship

 Luke 16:11, “If therefore ye have not been faithful in the unrighteousness mammon, who will commit to your trust the true riches?”

-In our personal lives, seeking after money (or what money can buy) can become so important to us that it crowds out time we might otherwise devote to the Word or to other religious/church activities.
-Have the things we own or desire to own become so important to us that we no longer take time for prayer, reading the Word, reflecting on the Word, or working on some local or national church project?
-If they have, we are serving the wrong master (Matt.
+In our personal lives, seeking after money (or what money can buy) can become so important to us that it crowds out time we might otherwise devote to spiritual matters.
+If it has, we are serving the wrong master (Matt.
 6:24).
+We cannot serve both God and money.

 1 Chronicles 29:11-12, “Thine, O LORD, is the greatness, and the power, and the glory, and the victory, and the majesty: for all that is in the heaven and in the earth is thine; thine is the kingdom, O LORD, and thou art exalted as head above all.
 Both riches and honour come of thee, and thou reignest over all; and in thine hand is power and might; and in thine hand it is to make great, and to give strength unto all.”

 The Bible makes it very clear that the Lord is the Creator and owner of everything.
 We need to realize we really don’t “own” our possessions.
-God has entrusted us with the responsibility of being stewards over His possessions.
-Recognizing this truth is essential in order to allow Jesus Christ to truly be both Lord of our lives and Lord of our possessions.
+God has entrusted us with the responsibility of being stewards over his possessions.
+Recognizing this truth is essential to allow Jesus Christ to truly be both Lord of our lives and Lord of our possessions.

 Proverbs 22:7, “The rich ruleth over the poor, and the borrower is servant to the lender.”

 The dictionary defines debt as “that which one person is bound to pay to or perform for another.”
-Debt includes everything we owe as a result of items or services purchased but not fully paid for.
-Examples are bills that come in the mail, payments on a home mortgage or car loan, and money we borrowed from a bank or relative.
+Debt includes everything we owe as a result of items or services purchased but not fully paid for (i.e., credit card bills, home mortgages, car loans, money borrowed from a relative, etc.).
 Scripture discourages debt but does not call it a sin.

 What’s so bad about debt?
 Debt places the debtor in a position of servitude to another person.
 The obligation to pay off our debts is a restriction on the freedom to decide what to do with our money.
 The more we owe in debt, the less freedom we have.